rackerlabs/docs-developer-blog/_posts/2018-06-05-lpn-overview-part2.md

 ### Mobile PuTTy shortcuts

-You can save time with the following shortcuts when using PuTTy on your mobile
+When using PuTTy on your mobile device, you can save time with the following
-device:
+shortcuts:

 | Action | Shortcut |
 |----------------------|--------|